 A witness is traditionally someone who testifies about something they have personally seen or experienced.
-However, witnesses with relevant scientific, technical, or other specialized knowledge do not offer eyewitness accounts, but rather provide information and opinions to help a judge or jury better understand the evidence or determine a fact at issue.
+However, witnesses with relevant scientific, technical, or other specialized knowledge need not offer an eyewitness account to serve as an expert witness and help a judge or jury better understand the evidence or determine a fact at issue.

+A familiar example of this is a forensics expert who testifies in a criminal case.
 In cases involving climate change, attorneys might seek to offer expert testimony from a climate scientist who can help explain aspects of the science that are relevant to the litigation.